hanwenzhang123/front-end-interview/css/README.md

 [[↑] Back to top](#table-of-contents)

 ### What is pseudo element and pseudo class?
-Like button:hover is pseudo class
+- pseudo class(:) - Like button:hover and a:visited/:focus, specifies a special state of the selected element(s)
+- pseudo element(::) - like p::after and button::before, style a specific part of the selected element(s)

 [[↑] Back to top](#table-of-contents)